Computer Information Systems (CIS) Classes

 This course covers managing a project start up, scope, time lines, cost, quality, people, communications, risk, and procurement.
 The project management methods taught are suitable for a wide variety of project types such as software development or business projects.
 Project management software will be used to provide students with hands-on experience in a business environment.
 Four credits.
 Same as Management 300.
 Embedded skills: Collaborative Leadership, Written Communication.
 Taught every Fall semester.

 305. Web Development.

 This course provides students with the knowledge and skills necessary to develop Web applications by using Web development tools and technologies such as ASP.NET, JavaServer Pages, Java Servlets, JavasScript, and Perl.
 Various aspects of web applications and services will be covered.
 Practical development issues such as debugging, deployment, security, scalability, performance and availability will also be discussed.
-Prerequisite: Computer Science 150, Fundamentals of Computing I. Taught every Spring semester.
+Prerequisite: Computer Science 150, Introduction to Programming.
+Taught every Spring semester.
 Four credits.

 355. Advanced Database Systems.

 This course concentrates on advanced database topics.
 Topics will be selected from data and database administration, transaction management and concurrency control, client/server systems and distributed databases, data warehousing and mining, object-relational databases and web technologies.
 Prerequisite: Computer Information Systems 255, Introduction to Database Systems.
 Taught every Spring semester.
 Four credits.

 380. Independent Study in Computer Science.

 Students must work on either a significant research project, a significant software development project, or a development project as part of an internship.
 Prerequisite: Completion of at least one 300-level CmSc or CIS course, submission of a proposal, and senior standing.
 Four credits.